manojpramesh/solidity-cheatsheet/README.md

 ### Enum

-Enum works just like every other language.
+Enum works just like in every other language.

 ```
 enum ActionChoices {